Lakes of the Carvel Pitted Delta

 View a presentation on the project by David Trew from January 2022, here.

-View original research on lakes of the Carvel Pitted Delta by Konstantin von Gunten et. al. (2022) on Natural Controls on Phosphorus Concentrations in Small Lakes in Central Alberta, Canada.
+Natural Controls on Phosphorus Concentrations in Small Lakes in Central Alberta, Canada.

 Partners and funders of the 2021 Carvel Pitted Delta lake survey.